oterademoacrisure/Observability_Demo/README.md

 ### Project Title:

-Automated Deployment of Scalable Applications on AWS EC2 with Kubernetes and Argo CD
+Automated Deployment of Scalable Applications on Machine with Kubernetes

 ### Description:

-Led the deployment of scalable applications on AWS EC2 using Kubernetes and Argo CD for streamlined management and continuous integration.
+Led the deployment of scalable applications on Machine using Kubernetes for streamlined management and continuous integration.
 Orchestrated deployments via Kubernetes dashboard, ensuring efficient resource utilization and seamless scaling.

 ### Key Technologies:

-* AWS EC2: Infrastructure hosting for Kubernetes clusters.
+* Machine: Infrastructure hosting for Kubernetes clusters.
 * Kubernetes Dashboard: User-friendly interface for managing containerized applications.
-* Argo CD: Continuous Delivery tool for automated application deployments.

 ### Achievements:

-Implemented Kubernetes dashboard for visual management of containerized applications on AWS EC2 instances.
+Implemented Kubernetes dashboard for visual management of containerized applications on Machine instances.
-Utilized Argo CD for automated deployment pipelines, enhancing deployment efficiency by 60%.
 Achieved seamless scaling and high availability, supporting 99.9% uptime for critical applications.
-This project description emphasizes your role in leveraging AWS EC2, Kubernetes, and Argo CD to optimize application deployment and management processes effectively.